danielholgate/dataplex-catalog-connectors/managed-connectivity/snowflake-connector/README.md

 ### Running from the command line

-The metadata connector can be run ad-hoc from the command line for development or testing by directly executing the main.py script.
+The metadata connector can be run ad-hoc from the command line for development or testing by directly executing the [main.py](main.py) script.

 #### Prepare the environment:

-1. Download the following Jars [from Maven](https://repo1.maven.org/maven2/net/snowflake/)
+1. Download the following jars [from Maven](https://repo1.maven.org/maven2/net/snowflake/)
     * [snowflake-jdbc-3.19.0.jar](https://repo1.maven.org/maven2/net/snowflake/snowflake-jdbc/3.19.0/)
     * [spark-snowflake_2.12-3.1.1.jar](https://repo1.maven.org/maven2/net/snowflake/spark-snowflake_2.12/3.1.1/)
 2. Edit the SPARK_JAR_PATH variable in [snowflake_connector.py](src/connection_jar.py) to match the location of the jar files